thetechstoner/amd64-arm/README.md

 # amd64-arm
 Set up an emulated Debian 64-bit (amd64) environment on an ARM computer/SBC.
 Requires Debian or one of its derivatives like Raspberry Pi OS (previously Raspbian).

-## Tested derivatives of Debian on which amd64-arm can be set up

-1. Raspberry Pi OS (previously Raspbian)
-2. Ubuntu Server

 ## Tested hardware

 1. Raspberry Pi 4B